1772 – Scotchtown Plantation, Virginia.

 I swallow nervously.
-He is an authoritarian but Mister Henry has always been diligent with his teaching practices, either by willingly following along with an index finger while I read out loud or patiently explaining certain passages thoroughly in such a way I understood, mostly anyway.
+He is an authoritarian, but Mister Henry has always been diligent with his teaching practices, either by willingly following along with an index finger as I read out loud or patiently, explaining certain passages thoroughly in such a way I understood, mostly anyway.
 My conscious mind comprehends I am not the tidiest man to ever graced God's green Earth, but although my expression must look stoic to him, Mister Henry's attack—

 "Mister Cuthbert?"
 There was a firm jerk to my shoulder blade.

 I blink.
 "Huh?"
 I ask confusingly.
 I blink again, and then Mister Henry folds his hands neatly in his lap, crossing one leg over the other, glaring.

 "The toll has chimed seven.
 What is troubling you?"

 “Miss Sarah,” I blurt.

 Mister Henry winces at the words.

 “It seems now that life will offer me a little respite from woe,” Mister Henry croaks.

 “You wish I change the subject again.”

 “I am allowed to speak about my feelings.”